 The Home Office, that part of the UK government that deals with all immigration matters, has toughened up the rules and extended the waiting periods in an effort to crack down on sham marriages.

 Don't worry though, if you are legally free to marry, at least 16 years old (with parental permission if under 18 in England and Wales) and in a genuine relationship, you can get married in England, Scotland or Wales.
-You just may have to wait a little longer and, if one or both of you are citizens of countries outside the EU you'll have to pay attention to some special rules and regulations.
+You just may have to wait a little longer and, if one or both of you are non-UK citizens you'll have to pay attention to some special rules and regulations.

 In addition, marriages and civil partnerships with one or both parties being non-EU citizens will be referred to the Home Office for investigation and they have the option of extending the investigation period up to 70 days if there is cause for suspicion.